Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: IntegerTypeMustHaveFormat
     from: deploymentScripts.json
     reason: Tooling issue, default is int32, explictly mentioning the format as per doc, it still flags breaking change.
+  - suppress: ResourceNameRestriction
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: PropertiesTypeObjectNoDefinition
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
   - from: deploymentScripts.json
     suppress: R3006
     where: